DiegoRojasGonzalez/Task-Wise/README.md

 ## Contact
 If you have any questions, suggestions, or feedback, feel free to reach out to us.
 You can contact the project maintainers via email at gonzalez.rojas.ignacio.diego@gmail.com.

-Thank you for your interest in contributing to Focus Nice!
+Thank you for your interest in contributing to Task Wise!
 We appreciate your support.